fangchangma/sparse-to-dense/README.md

 	Note: our networks are trained on the KITTI odometry dataset, using only sparse labels from laser measurements.

 ## Citation
-If you use our code or method in your research, please cite:
+If you use our code or method in your work, please cite:

 	@article{Ma2017SparseToDense,
 	  title={Sparse-to-Dense: Depth Prediction from Sparse Depth Samples and a Single Image},